Luxmusik/sandbox-virtualappliance/readme.md

 **Troubleshooting:**

-*All mock service names and Sandbox names are globally unique for each appliance.
-If you try to create a new mock service or Sandbox with a name that is already registered you will get an error.
+*All sandbox names are globally unique for each appliance.
+If you try to create a sandbox with a name that is already registered you will get an error.